backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/EC2 - SOA.md

 	- ![[attachments/Pasted image 20230302090522.png]]
 - This is not applicable when shutting down from AWS console.
 It only stops the instances.
 - We can enable **termination protection** (`DisableApiTermination`) to protect against *accidental termination* from AWS **console or CLI**.
+	- We *CANNOT enable termination protection for spot instances*.

 > [!question]- We have an instance where shutdown behaviour = terminate and enable terminate protection is ticked.
 If we *shutdown the instance from the OS*, what will happen?
 > The **instance will still be terminated** since we terminated it from the OS and not the console or CLI.